SirPigari/fempeg/README.md

 On [GitHub releases](https://github.com/SirPigari/fempeg/releases), there are **two versions**:

 1. `fempeg.exe` → **Without ExifTool**
-   - Includes only some basic EXIF info (printed to console).
+   - Includes only some basic EXIF info (printed to bash).
    - Smaller file size (~3MB).
    - No additional dependencies required.